microsoft/PowerToys/README.md

 ### Command Not Found

- - Signed the PowerShell scripts used by Command Not Found installation process.
+ - Signed the PowerShell scripts used by the Command Not Found installation process.

 ### File Explorer add-ons